8051Enthusiast/yabo/doc/intro.md

 We can also use `u16b` for the big endian version, or `i16l` for the signed version.

 Now you might ask what the `*` is for.
-For that, an explanation of what parser combinators are is necessary:
+For that, an explanation of parser combinators is necessary:

 Let's say we are parsing an array of bytes with an `u16_pair`.
 When starting to parse, we have our initial position in the array.